qgis/QGIS-Enhancement-Proposals/qep-408-plugins-security-validator.md

 With this growth, it is increasingly important to strengthen our security measures and ensure that malicious or low-quality plugins are not distributed through QGIS infrastructure.

 To address this, new Security and Quality Assurance (QA) checks have been introduced in the QGIS Plugins Website (see https://github.com/qgis/QGIS-Plugins-Website/pull/219).
-These checks are automatically executed whenever a new plugin or a new plugin version is uploaded.
+These checks are automatically executed synchronously during the upload process, similar to existing validators.

-This QEP proposes to make these checks mandatory and blocking: any new plugin or plugin version that triggers at least one critical security issue would be rejected and not published in the repository until the issue is resolved.
+This QEP proposes to make these checks mandatory and blocking: any new plugin or plugin version that triggers at least one critical security issue will be immediately rejected and not published in the repository until the issue is resolved.
+By running the checks synchronously, no plugin with critical security issues will be uploaded to the QGIS infrastructure, ensuring that only secure plugins are available to users.

 ## New security and QA checks